 If you would like to contribute to this pipeline, please see the contributing guidelines.
 For further information or help, don't hesitate to get in touch.

 This pipeline uses bioBakery software, including MetaPhlAn and HUMAnN.
-Please cite their papers:
+It also uses Kraken2, if you specify it in the options (--skip_metaphlan

 If you use this metagenomicspipeline for your analysis, please cite it using the following doi: 10.5281/zenodo.10663326.